 This information is based on many decades of research by the eminent Albert Mehrabian of UCLA.

-His findings have revealed that when we communicate a message, the receiver’s feelings and attitudes are:-
+His findings have revealed that when we communicate a message, the receiver’s feelings and attitudes are:

-• 7% determined by spoken communication
+7% determined by spoken communication

-• 38% relates to our voice and all its qualities.
+38% relates to our voice and all its qualities.

-• 55% of how we communicate relates to our body language.
+55% of how we communicate relates to our body language.

 So basically “It’s not what we say, it’s the way that we say it” that makes the difference between how well or not our bodies ‘communicate’.

-Of course its imperative to undertake serious preparation before your interview so that you can answers questions such as "Tell me about yourself? "; "What is yourmost significant success? " and "What would your last manager say about your strengths and development areas?"
+Of course its imperative to undertake serious preparation before your interview so that you can answer questions such as:

 However, it is clear that we need to place significant importance as well on how we might communicate this non- verbally.